nelsonfigueroa/personal-finance/README.md

 # Personal Finance

-Personal Finance is a Ruby on Rails application to keep track of finances.
+Personal Finance is a Ruby on Rails application to keep track of finances in USD.

 ## Motivation

-I built this for myself because other apps are either too complex ([Firefly III](https://www.firefly-iii.org/)), privacy-invasive ([Mint](https://mint.intuit.com/)), or have a subscription-based business model ([Copilot Money](https://copilot.money/)).
+I built this for myself because other apps are either too complex for my needs ([Firefly III](https://www.firefly-iii.org/)), privacy-invasive ([Mint](https://mint.intuit.com/)), or have a subscription-based business model ([Copilot Money](https://copilot.money/)).
 I also don't like connecting my financial accounts to third party sites for security reasons, so this is a manual approach to tracking money.
 Since I built this for myself, it's a highly opinionated way of tracking finances.

 ## To Do